Henry M. Jackson: Criticism

 After his death, critics pointed to Jackson's support for Japanese American internment camps during World War II as a reason to protest the placement of his bust at the University of Washington.
 Jackson was both an enthusiastic defender of the evacuation and a staunch proponent of the campaign to keep the Japanese-Americans from returning to the Pacific Coast after the war.

 Presidential campaigns

 Jackson was not only successful as a politician in Washington state, but he also found recognition on the national level.
-He rose to the position of chairman of the Democratic National Committee in 1960, after being considered for the vice presidential ticket spot that eventually went to fellow senator Lyndon Johnson.
+He rose to the position of chairman of the Democratic National Committee in 1960, after being considered for the vice presidential ticket spot that eventually went to fellow senator Lyndon B. Johnson.
 Jackson ran for president twice, and both campaigns were noted for the hostile reception they received from the left wing of the Democratic Party.
 Jackson's one-on-one campaigning skills, which were extremely successful in Washington state, did not translate as well to the national stage.
 Even his supporters admitted that he suffered from a certain lack of charisma.

 1972 presidential campaign

 Jackson was little known nationally when he first ran in 1972.
 George McGovern, who eventually won the nomination, even accused Jackson of racism for his opposition to busing despite Jackson's longstanding record on civil rights issues.
 Jackson's high point in the campaign was a distant third in the early Florida primary, but he failed to stand out of the pack of better-known rivals, and he made real news only later in the campaign, as part of the "Stop McGovern" coalition, which raised what would be known as the "Acid, Amnesty and Abortion" questions about McGovern.
 Jackson suspended active campaigning in May after a weak showing in the Ohio primary and finishing well behind McGovern, Ed Muskie, George Wallace, and Hubert Humphrey in early primaries.

-Jackson re-emerged at the August Democratic convention after the runner-up, Humphrey, dropped out of the race.
+Jackson re-emerged at the July Democratic convention after the runner-up, Humphrey, dropped out of the race.
 Jackson's name was placed in nomination by Georgia governor Jimmy Carter, and he finished second in the delegate roll call, well behind nominee McGovern.

-While campaigning in New York City, Jackson invited Meir Kahane, the leader of the terrorist organization the Jewish Defense League, to stand with him on stage in order to gain favor with Jewish Americans.
+While campaigning in New York City, Jackson invited Meir Kahane, the leader of the violent organization the Jewish Defense League, to stand with him on stage to gain favor with Jewish Americans.